fogonwater/pydnz/README.md

 `>>> dnz = Dnz('YOUR_API_KEY')`

-Now, create your first search
+Now, create your first search.
+Let's look for items that mention kiwis and tuis.

 `>>> result = dnz.search('kiwi tui')`

-Matching rcords returned are in _result.records_ as a dictionary of values.
+Matching records returned are in _result.records_ as a dictionary of values.
 Let's take a look.
-First import the standard pretty printer.
+First import the standard pretty printer to get a sense of the response structure.

 `>>> import pprint.pprint as pp`